BAYKO Retail Cabinets

 Front view of a closed Plimpton era Type 2 cardboard Cabinet

-One clear lesson from the above leaflet is that the earliest Retail Cabinets were Type 1.
+One clear lesson that we can learn from the 1948 leaflet [above] is that the earliest post-war Plimpton era BAYKO Retail Cabinets were Type 1.

 Type 1 : - The original type, which had a 4-tray and shell format.